Python Turtle - Lesson 5¶

 Comparison operators

-Python’s condition testing uses many comparison operators:
+Python uses these comparison operators:

 Operator |